daniel-menna/portfolio/README.md

 # Olá!
 Eu sou Daniel Menna :wave:

-Seja muito bem-vindo ao meu portfólio!
+Welcome to my portfolio!

-Sou formado em Engenharia de Produção pela UFRGS e MBA em Gestão de Negócios pela UNISINOS.
-Além de um MBA em Digital Business pela USP-Esalq.
-Atuo na área de tecnologia há mais de 15 anos, tendo trabalhado com Análise de Dados e Gestão de Projetos em empresas como: Ticket Log, Lojas Renner, Getnet e Thoughtworks.
+I hold a degree in Production Engineering from UFRGS and an MBA in Business Management from UNISINOS, as well as an MBA in Digital Business from USP-Esalq.
+I have been working in the technology field for over 15 years, with experience in Data Analysis and Project Management at companies such as Ticket Log, Lojas Renner, Getnet, and Thoughtworks.

-Aqui, eu apresento todos os meus projetos públicos.
-Sinta-se à vontade para explorar e entrar em contato se tiver alguma dúvida.
+Here, I present all of my public projects.
+Feel free to explore and reach out if you have any questions.

-Você pode me contatar usando os links abaixo:
+You can contact me using the links below:

 <a href="mailto:danielmenna@gmail.com" target="_blank">
     <img src="https://img.shields.io/badge/-danielmenna@gmail.com-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail Badge" />